dariuskul/technProject/server/README.md

 On bad requests or when an error occurs, the api returns a response with the appropriate status code and a json object with the attribute `message` which contains an error message.
 When an authentication error with a jwt occurs, the api returns a HTML response.

+## Environment variables

+For the api to function it requires these environment variables:

+-   `DB_CONNECTION_STRING` to connect to a database.
+-   `JWT_SECRET` for creating and verifying json web tokens.
+-   `API_KEY` twitter api key.
+-   `API_SECRET` twitter api key secret.

 ---

 ## User Controller